CensoredUsername/dynasm-rs/doc/langref_common.md

 ## Macros

-While this is technically not a feature of dynasm-rs, there are a few rules that must be taken into account when using normal rust macros with dynasm-rs.
+While this is technically not a feature of dynasm-rs, there are a few rules that must be taken into account when using normal Rust macros with dynasm-rs.

-First of all, it is not possible to have `dynasm!` parse the result of a rust macro.
-This is a limitation of rust itself.
-The proper way to use rust macros with dynasm-rs is to have macros expand to a `dynasm!` call as can be seen in the following example:
+First of all, it is not possible to have `dynasm!` parse the result of a Rust macro.
+This is a limitation of Rust itself.
+The proper way to use Rust macros with dynasm-rs is to have macros expand to a `dynasm!` call as can be seen in the following example:

 ```
 macro_rules! fma {